 CT Coronary Calcium Scoring

-In a single breath-hold, a non-invasive, and fairly inexpensive CT scan can assess the extent of coronary artery calcium.
-Calcium scoring can help identify atherosclerosis of fatty buildup in the wall of the heart arteries, and may help your physician determine your treatment and risk reduction plan.
-Candidates are men older than 40 and women older than 50 with risk factors for heart disease (diabetes, smoking, high blood pressure, high cholesterol, family history of heart disease), but no symptoms.
-Coronary artery calcium scoring is not presently covered by insurance and costs $350.00.
+This single breath-hold, non-invasive, and fairly inexpensive CT scan can assess the extent of coronary artery calcium.
+Calcium scoring can help identify atherosclerosis of fatty buildup in the wall of the heart arteries, helping to determine your treatment and risk-reduction plan.

 Are CT Scans Safe?